 Councillors are directly accountable to their electors.
 If you have concerns about what the Council is doing, you can contact your councillor.

 The Cabinet makes decisions about property investments within the financial parameters set by the whole Council.
 Cabinet is responsible to the Overview and Scrutiny Committee and the Audit Committee.
 These meetings take place in public and residents can attend these meetings and get copies of reports from our website.

 The Council decides how much it wants to invest in property.
-Members of the public can attend Council and ask questions about any aspect of the investment strategy.
+Members of the public can attend Council and ask questions (if submitted in writing and in advance) about any aspect of the investment strategy.

-As an example the Council's Capital Strategy will be decided by the whole Council in February 2019 and information will be available on our website in advance.
+As an example the Council's Capital Strategy is updated and approved by Council every February and information will be available on our website in advance.

 Ultimately, if enough residents decide they want a different strategy they can make their views known at the ballot box.

 Should the right opportunity arise it is first approved for further investigation by the Senior Management team.